Seifert69/DikuMUD3/README.md

 D-Day June 21, 2020

 Get in touch if you'd like to contribute.
 There's a long to-do list.
 Everything from non-programming to HTML to C(++).
+Drop a mail to seifert at dikumud.com.
+Look at the end of this file for a few items.

 Documentation goes here: